Is Extended Breastfeeding Good or Bad For Your Baby?

 • Nutrient deficiencies if the mother’s diet does not provide enough nutrients for her body to make enough milk for her child

-• Weaning issues if a mother is not properly prepared for weaning
+• Weaning issues if a mother is not adequately prepared for weaning

 • A mother may have to deal with criticism due to her choice